Comfort Food Meets Nutrition

 What is Noodle Kugel?

 A kugel or noodle kugel is a Jewish side dish consisting of egg noodles, sugar, eggs, sour cream, cottage cheese, and sometimes raisins.
 The word kugel comes from the German word for ball or sphere.
-It is typical to bake it in a round casserole dish and serve on Shabbat.
-It is may also be eaten at Yom Kippur break fast, Rosh Hashana, or holidays that allow leavened wheat and dairy.
+It is typical to bake it in a round casserole dish and serve it on Shabbat.
+Noodle kugel is also at Yom Kippur break fast, Rosh Hashana, or holidays that allow leavened wheat and dairy.
+During the Jewish New Year, Rosh Hashana also has a tradition of eating apples and honey; Crisp Apple Salad perfectly pairs with Savory Noodle Kugel.
 Watch this video for a traditional noodle kugel recipe from Howcast.

 Notes on Ingredients and Substitutions